dimazaitsev/NDRtoSN/README.md

 `SN-VM-GPU` and `MSN` file format according to https://github.com/tishtri/SN-VM-GPU

-`SNC_ArduinoIDE` generates SN declarations in the form of C language sn.h file for https://github.com/dimazaitsev/SNC_ArduinoIDE
+`SNC_ArduinoIDE` SN declarations in the form of C language sn.h file for https://github.com/dimazaitsev/SNC_ArduinoIDE

 To build `NDRtoSN`, files for work with abstract lists al.h and al.c should be downloaded from https://github.com/dazeorgacm/ts